US Art Supply Colored Pencils

 The colors could be a bit brighter but they aren’t anything to scoff at for an offering in this price range.
 Many of the colors are very similar so, despite having up to 50 choices, you are somewhat limited in all of your options.
 Thankfully these blend extremely well for a hard lead which opens up a lot more possibilities in how you approach your artwork or project.
 Just keep in mind that you will likely have to do some blending to find the color you need if you plan on doing a more complex art piece.

-This is really a weak point for this line.
-The pencils come in a cheap plastic sleeve that really provides no impact protection.
-In addition, it can be difficult to put all of the pencils back in the pouch and snap it closed.
-This is obviously a budget line so we aren’t expecting anything overly fancy, but a little extra protection during transportation and storage would have been nice.
+This is a weak point for this line.
+The pencils come in a cheap plastic sleeve that provides no impact protection.
+Also, it can be difficult to put all of the pencils back in the pouch and snap it closed.
+This is a budget line so we aren’t expecting anything overly fancy, but a little extra protection during transportation and storage would have been nice.
 The pencils themselves are color-coordinated but beyond that have no identification on their round wooden shell.

 Cost – 3/5